-USC's fraternities and sororities have in the past focused most of their recruitment efforts on the fall semester, hosting events during what's known as rush week.
+USC's fraternities and sororities have in the past focused most of their recruitment efforts on the fall semester, hosting events during what's known as "rush week."
 The organizations invite potential new members to attend and learn more about the values and culture of each individual chapter.

 The university hasn't fully determined how to implement the policy and is forming a task force with representatives from Greek organization leadership, Undergraduate Student Government, Residential Student Government, and the Office of Fraternity and Sorority Leadership.
-The group is slated to begin meeting in October and work on implementation details.
+The group is slated to begin meeting in October and to work on implementation details.

-Carry said in a memo announcing the policy change that it is motivated by an interest in protecting students' wellbeing.
+Carry said in a memo announcing the policy change that it is motivated by an interest in protecting students' well-being.